Submitting a Claim? Read This First

 Still Not Sure What To Do?

 Give Leibel Insurance Group a call!
 We’re here to advise and counsel you, and to explain how your insurance really works.
-We’ll give you the facts BEFORE you submit your claim and help you make the best decision – for you.
+We’ll give you the facts BEFORE you submit your claim and help you make the best decision.